A touch of Spring: Blue Wing Olive(BWO) Hatches

 are descending to the water to lay eggs and continue the lifecycle.

 Once they have completed this, a spinner fall can happen where adults die and land flat winged on the surface of the water for easy pickings.
-Watching a fish confidently rise and eat an adult BWO or Pseuod Baetis is something that will keep you hunting for the right conditions as fall and winter hit, trying to find that last great dry fly action before winter and the hatches become fewer and far between.
+Watching a fish confidently rise and eat an adult BWO is something that will keep you hunting for the right conditions as Spring continues on and temperatures gradually rise early in the season.

 Be sure to swing by either shop or feel free to give us a call to check in on conditions and up to date information on bugs you should be fishing on your next adventure!
 We look foward to seeing you then!